-All Payroll transactions relating to EMS staff permanent or casual (non-agency) will be processed through thepayroll system.
+All Payroll transactions relating to EMS staff permanent or casual (non-agency) will be processed through the payroll system.
 Bishop Fleming are currently the providers of the payroll service.
 Payments for employment are made via BACS once authorised by the School Business Manager and HR representative and will not be made to staff through any other mechanism.

-Every payroll run is checked by the HR Department at Exeter College and eachmonth the School Business Manager randomly cross checks a sample of staff pay to check their previous months' pay has not changed to the current month.
+Every payroll run is checked by the HR Department at Exeter College and each month the School Business Manager checks staff pay back to the previous months to check that the current month has not changed from the previous, additionally a reasonableness check is carried out.
 The School Business Manager will reconcile the payroll files and schedules to the bank account.
 The School Business Manager will post reconciled monthly payment transaction details to the computerised accounting system and reconcile to the budget.